davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 Then, install the extension in Visual Studio Code.
 Open your User Preferences and search for `apexPMD`.
 Beside the setting `apexPMD.pmdPath`, click the pencil icon and copy it your settings.
 Add the path to the extracted PMD directory here.
 (For example, `/Users/dreed/Projects/pmd-bin-6.0.1` - you want the full path to the top-level PMD directory).

 You can also configure the `apexPMD.runOnFileOpen` and `apexPMD.runOnFileSave` settings to determine when static analysis is performed.
 Apex PMD feeds all static analysis warnings into the Visual Studio Code Problems view.
+You can invoke the static analyzer explicitly from the command palette with `Apex Static Analysis: On File` or `Apex Static Analysis: On Workspace` to get a codebase-wide analysis.

 Apex PMD comes with a fairly comprehensive rule set.
 However, you'll likely want to define your own, to silence warnings that aren't relevant or change the warning level for specific rules.
 See the section below on Developing Rule Sets to create a rule set.

+Once you've created your own rule set, enable it by setting `apexPMD.useDefaultRuleset` to `false`, and populating the path to your rule set in `apexPMD.rulesetPath`.

 ## Static Analysis in the IDE: Eclipse